Young's Seafood: Buyouts and acquisitions

 In 2000, Young's Bluecrest relaunched the Young's branded products and invested in increased production capacity.
 By then turning over more than £320 million, the company also began an expansion strategy, designed to consolidate the British fish sector.

 LGV, however, declined to back this expansion, and instead, in 2002, sold Young's Bluecrest to a new management buyout, this time backed by CapVest, a European investment firm.
 The newly capitalised company made its first acquisition (of the chilled seafood division of Albert Fisher, based in Newcastle), in June 2003.
 Purchases of the Pinegain Group and its Marr Foods division followed in October 2003; and Young's bought a 34 percent stake in Macrae Food Group, the largest dedicated producer of ready-to-eat seafood in Scotland in September 2004.
 Expansion and refurbishment of its Humber, Grimsby and Edinburgh operations followed during 2005 and 2006.

 The acquisition of the UK-based Findus operations from EQT AB in January 2006 boosted Young's total sales to an estimated £1 billion ($1.7 billion), confirming the company's position as the leader in the UK frozen fish sector, having surpassed rivals Bird's Eye, then owned by Permira.

-In 2019, Youngs was acquired by CapVest Partners LLP, owner of pork specialist Karro Food Group.
-Karro and Young's combined employ about 5,000 people across the UK and Ireland.
+CapVest sold Young's in 2008 to Lion Capital, another UK private equity sponsor, in a deal valuing Young's at £1,100,000,000..
+After over a decade of ownership by Lion Capital, Young's returned to CapVest's control in 2019, with CapVest grouping it with Karro Food Group, another portfolio company focusing in the pork products sector under the Eight Fifty Food Group brand.

 In October 2020, it acquired Germany-headquartered AliSa International GmbH, which trades as Greenland Seafood.
+Eight Fifty Food Group also, during late 2020, took steps to explore a potential listing of its shares in London; however this was ultimately shelved in favour of a private sale to Sofina Foods Inc., a Canadian food conglomorate, in early 2021.